-Fire Damage Claims
+Fire Damage Insurance Claims

-The usual types of fire damage claims that we deal with occur as a result of discarded cigarettes, candles or chip pans going on fire where boiling oil is left on stoves and allowed to overheat.
+The usual types of fire damage Insurance claims that we deal with occur as a result of discarded cigarettes, candles or chip pans going on fire where boiling oil is left on stoves and allowed to overheat.
 The fumes then ignite causing the fire.
 Other types of fire that we commonly see are due to electrical faults where appliances or wiring in the dwelling or commercial building malfunction.

 Fire damage can spread to areas in your home that may not be immediately visible to you.
 Sometimes, smoke or soot can spread to areas in the house where the fire itself did not even reach.
 Electrical appliances are often vulnerable to breaking down when soot gets into them as it can become corrosive and cause major damage.
 Hence, professional cleaning would be crucial here to prevent any further damage.

-Efficient and Stress-Free Fire Damage Consultation
+Efficient and Stress-Free Fire Damage Insurance Claims Consultation

 Fire damage to your home or business can be a very stressful and distressing experience and it can often be difficult to know what to do next.
 When you appoint us as your representative, we will immediately start the claims process by reporting your claim and then surveying the damaged property.
-We will offer you the best advice on issues relating to fire damage and any other queries that you may have such as finding alternative accommodation, dealing with your damaged contents or goods and many more.
+We will offer you the best advice on issues relating to fire damage insurance claims and any other queries that you may have such as finding alternative accommodation, dealing with your damaged contents or goods and many more.

 We will deal directly with the insurance company and negotiate the best available settlement on your behalf so you don’t have to.
 This will give you the opportunity and time to deal with the more practical matters of looking after your family or business needs.